Garaio-REM/remcloud-message-bus-api/tenant_portal.md

 ### TenantPortal.Tenant.Offboarded

 This message is sent when a tenant has been offboarded from the tenant portal.
+GARAIO REM will set the tenant's portal info to `onboarded=false` and record the offboarding date.
+The portal info record is preserved (not deleted) to maintain history.

 | Field                         | Type     | Content / Remarks                                |
 |-------------------------------|----------|--------------------------------------------------|